Additional data import into Jira Issues cube

 The rest of the columns where Dimension is not specified, remain unmapped and will not be imported.
 You may enable the option Hide unmapped columns to see which columns are currently mapped and going to be imported.

 After mapping is complete you can proceed to import.
 In the import status, eazyBI shows a successfully imported row count.
 If there are any errors they are displayed or import stops on the first error.
 In this case, you should see the error and edit source application parameters or correct source file and upload new version for import.

 Please contact eazyBI support if you need any assistance with column mapping.

 Mapping to single value custom field dimensions

 eazyBI supports additional data import to single value custom field dimensions with one level.
-Please add additional
+Please add an additional

 Use custom field ID instead of NNNNN in the definition above.
-Add the updated custom field definition to eazyBI advanced settings or ask Jira administrator or eazyBI admin to do this for you. eazyBI advanced settings are common for all accounts and only Jira and eazyBI administrators have access to them.
-After that run an import in account where this custom field is selected for import as dimension.
+Add the updated custom field definition to eazyBI advanced settings or ask the Jira administrator or eazyBI admin to do this for you. eazyBI advanced settings are common for all accounts and only Jira and eazyBI administrators have access to them.
+After that run an import in the account where this custom field is selected for import as dimension.
 You should be able to select this custom field for additional data mapping after import.

 Using additional data in the report

 After successful additional data import, you can proceed to Analyze tab to include the imported data in reports.